mdpopescu/public/Licensing/readme.md

 Contact     | Contact information (e.g., email address) BuyUrl      | The link to the web page where a license can be bought CheckUrl    | The link used to check the validity of the license (see below); if not specified, the license key is assumed valid if it exists and is a valid guid
-Limits      | Values to decide if the trial has expired or not; see below

-### Limits
+## Limits

-The limits object has the following properties; at least one of them must be present:
+The install can set up the following limits; at least one of them must be present:

 Name   | Description
 ------ | -----------